Ilhama Guliyeva

-Ilhama Mazahir gyzy Guliyeva (İlhamə Məzahir qızı Quliyeva; 17 August 1943 – 25 February 2016) was an Azerbaijani celebrity, actress and singer of Azerbaijani folk and classical music.
-Throughout active musical-stage career, Ilhama Guliyeva gained popular success in her respective genre of music and received such major state-level honors as Honored Artist of Azerbaijani SSR in 1982, People's Artist of the Republic of Azerbaijan in 1998 and People's Artist of the Republic of Dagestan in 2007.
+Ilhama Mazahir gyzy Guliyeva (İlhamə Məzahir qızı Quliyeva; 17 August 1943 – 25 February 2016) was an Azerbaijani celebrity, actress, and singer of Azerbaijani folk and classical music.
+Throughout her active musical-stage career, Ilhama Guliyeva gained popular success in her respective genre of music and received such major state-level honors as Honored Artist of Azerbaijani SSR in 1982, People's Artist of the Republic of Azerbaijan in 1998, and People's Artist of the Republic of Dagestan in 2007.

 Biography

 Early life and education

 Ilhama Guliyeva was born on 17 August 1943 in Kurdakhany, Azerbaijani SSR.
-Her mother – Tukezban Ismayilova, was a popular Azerbaijani singer and khanende, and father – Mazahir Guliyev, worked as a prosecutor in Lankaran.
+Her mother – Tukezban Ismayilova, was a popular Azerbaijani singer and khanende, and her father, Mazahir Guliyev, worked as a prosecutor in Lankaran.
 Due to his job appointment, Ilhama Guliyeva spent her very early years in Shaki city of Azerbaijan.
-However, when Ilhama reaches the age of six, her parents divorce.
-Ilhama Guliyeva's mother, moving to Baku, marries a famous Azerbaijani tar player – Həbib Bayramov, who later becomes a supportive stepfather that actively engages in growing up and educating Ilhama Guliyeva.
+However, when Ilhama reached the age of six, her parents divorced.
+Ilhama Guliyeva's mother, moving to Baku, married a famous Azerbaijani tar player – Həbib Bayramov, who later became a supportive stepfather that actively engaged in bringing up and educating Ilhama Guliyeva.

-At this early age, she gets enrolled in a 7-year musical school for piano training in Baku.
-As Guliyeva finishes both musical and high schools, with a great desire she wants to build her profession in the musical field.
-Nevertheless, young Ilhama faces definitive dissent from her parents.
-Taking into account the difficulties of music, they try to inspire her to master another art.
-Therefore, she enters the faculty of philology of the Azerbaijan State University in 1960 and continues non-musical studies in subsequent years.
-In 1964, Ilhama Guliyeva graduates from the university, but like every talented person with high musical intelligence, young Guliyeva could not get away from music.
+At this early age, she was enrolled in a 7-year musical school for piano training in Baku.
+As Guliyeva finished both musical and high schools, she was keen to build her career in the musical field.
+Nevertheless, young Ilhama faced definitive dissent from her parents.
+Considering the difficulties of music, they tried to inspire her to master another art.
+Therefore, she entered the faculty of philology of the Azerbaijan State University in 1960 and continued non-musical studies in subsequent years.
+In 1964, Ilhama Guliyeva graduated from the university, but like every talented person with high musical intelligence, young Guliyeva could not get away from music.

 Early musical career

 In 1963, with the support of Ziniat Alizadeh, who was in close relations with Guliyeva's family, she starts performing at the university's "Sevinj" pop ensemble.
-As Guliyeva's parents still oppressed her passion for music, these musical activities were kept in secret from her family.
+As Guliyeva's parents still oppressed her passion for music, these musical activities were kept secret from her family.
 In 1964, a competition of young talents from all over the world was held in Moscow.
-By the request of Mrs. Zinyat, Ilhama Guliyeva gets permission from her family and flies to Russia.
+At the request of Mrs. Zinyat, Ilhama Guliyeva gets permission from her family and flies to Russia.
 Her family thought she was going to the festival as a spectator.
 Competing with young singers from many countries, Ilhama Guliyeva performs the songs of Rauf Hajiyev and Tofig Guliyev.
 As Guliyeva becomes the winner of the competition, she returns to Baku and gets invited to perform at the orchestra of the Azerbaijan State Television and Radio Broadcasting Company (AzTV).
-Starting from 1965 until 1970, Ilhama Gulliyeva starts performing songs composed by Khayyam Mirzazade, Tofig Bakikhanov and Emin Sabitoglu in various genres of pop music, such as slow rock, jazz, R & B, soul and blues, as a soloist of the orchestra, headed by Tofiq Əhmədov.
+Starting from 1965 until 1970, Ilhama Gulliyeva started performing songs composed by Khayyam Mirzazade, Tofig Bakikhanov and Emin Sabitoglu in various genres of pop music, such as slow rock, jazz, R & B, soul and blues, as a soloist of the orchestra headed by Tofiq Əhmədov.